-What drives attraction if not scent?
-We’re led to believe that large muscles, glands, and bulges in the front, and the back (wallet) are the keys to attraction, but do these visual cues override the sense of smell?
-Does a person with a sculpted, angular face, great hair, perfect teeth, and a strong chin have an advantage in the world of attraction, regardless what they smell like?
-Pablo Picasso believed that they did.
-He believed the world of human attraction was based on visual cues that are located in the symmetry and angles of the face and the human form.
-Sex sells, blunter groups will say, so show your angles, reveal that symmetry, display your organs and glands in a tasteful, or tasty, manner.
-Wear tighter clothing, reveal more cleavage, accentuate that walk in a manner that has them flipping and flopping, and the world will beat a path to your floor.
-If you got it, flaunt it!
+What drives attraction, if not scent?
+Societal conditioning leads us to believe it’s more about muscles, glands, and bulges in the front and back, but do these visual cues override our sense of smell?
+Does a person with a sculpted, angular face, great hair, perfect teeth, and a strong chin have an advantage in the world of attraction, regardless of their scent?
+Pablo Picasso believed they do.
+He believed the basis of human attraction involves visual cues in the symmetry and angles of the face and the human form.
+Blunter groups argue that it’s all about being sexy.
+“Sex sells,” they chant, “so, show your angles, reveal that symmetry, and display those organs and glands in a tasteful or tasty manner.
+Wear tighter clothing, reveal more cleavage, and accentuate that walk in a manner that will have them flipping and flopping on their path to your pelvic floor.”

 In her Serendip Studio piece, Meghan McCabe wrote that attraction is not as complex as Picasso theorizes, nor is it as simple as the blunter groups’ chants.(1) She says sexual attraction centers on “airborne chemicals called pheromones,” and she adds that these “airborne and odorless molecules emitted by an individual can cause changes in the physiology and/or behavior of another individual.”
 We sense these pheromones in our vomeronasal organ (VNO), which is part of the olfactory system and located inside the mouth and nose.
 She believes pheromones are “chemically detected, or communicated, from one human to another by an unidentified part of the olfactory system.”
 Those of us who cake our necks with perfumes and cologne, in other words, are just wasting a whole lot of money on chemical scents, because most research on human pheromones concludes that the main odor-producing organ is the skin, courtesy of the apocrine sebaceous glands.